 Physical abuse is a form of abuse which may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. (this used to be called Munchausen's Syndrome by Proxy, but is now more usually referred to as fabricated or induced illness).
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.
+This used to be called Munchausen's Syndrome by Proxy, but is now more usually referred to as Fabricated or Induced Illness (FII).